-The procedure described here differs from and supersedes the GBC procedure described in the college Catalog.
+The procedure described here differs from and supersedes the GBC procedure described in the college catalog.
 The divergence from GBC policy is justified by the sequential nature of the program curriculum and the safety and well-being of patients a student may care for.

-Students who wish to explore problems that have not been resolved to their satisfaction can initiate the appeal process described below.
+Students who wish to explore issues that have not been resolved to their satisfaction can initiate the appeal process described below.
 Because faculty have an obligation to safeguard patients and other individuals, a student in the appeal process might not be allowed to continue in the clinical component of a course until the issue is resolved.
+All grievances are expected to be completed in a professional and respectful manner.